brice-t/CSSprepro/README.md

 * once : pre-process CSS file once and never compile it again (until compiled file is removed)

 Note that for each sub-plugin, you can override this configuration.
-E.g. for "phpsass" sub-plugin you can set :
+E.g. for "jphpsass" sub-plugin you can set :

     [jResponseHtml]
     ;...
     ; always|onchange|once
-    CSSprepro_phpsass_compile=always
+    CSSprepro_jphpsass_compile=always